 - Store in an airtight container for up to one month.

-This recipe calls for adding roasted pepitas after the granola comes out of the oven.
-If you have unroasted pepitas instead, you'll want to bake them with the granola.
+Note that this recipe calls for adding roasted pepitas after the granola comes out of the oven.
+If you have unroasted pepitas, you'll want to bake them with the granola instead.